spboyer/angular-aspnetcore-workshop/docs/Labs/1-Create-Angular-WebAPI-Project.md

 *Swashbuckle.AspNetCore* is an open source project for generating Swagger documents for Web APIs that are built with ASP.NET Core MVC.

-Swagger is a machine readable representation of a RESTful API that enables support for interactive documentation, client SDK generation and discoverability.
+Swagger (now called the OpenAPI specification) is a machine readable representation of a RESTful API that enables support for interactive documentation, client SDK generation and discoverability.

 Additional information on using Swashbuckle in ASP.NET Core is available in this tutorial: [ASP.NET Web API Help Pages using Swagger](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-help-pages-using-swagger)